Samurai Champloo: Music

+Release

 Broadcast

 Samurai Champloo was first revealed through a magazine spread in the September 2003 issue of Newtype, and it premiered on Fuji TV on May 20, 2004.
 The series ran for seventeen episodes on the network until September 23, 2004, when they decided to cancel its broadcast.
 The series resumed airing on Fuji Network System, referred to as a second season, during the channel's midnight slot; the remaining 18th–26th episodes aired from January 22 to March 19, 2005.

 The original North American licensee was Geneon Entertainment and its parent company Pioneer Entertainment, licensing the anime a year before its Japanese broadcast.
 The dub was handled by Bang Zoom!
 Entertainment, with company president Eric Sherman remembering it as one of his favorite projects.
 In a later interview, Jin's voice actor, Kirk Thornton, described the dubbing as a rare project where the actors were able to have a greater freedom in their performances, not having to match the Japanese original.
-It was broadcast in North America on Adult Swim during its late night slot, starting on May 14, 2006.
+It was broadcast in North America on Adult Swim during its late night slot, starting on May 14, 2005.
 Starting with Episode 22 on February 3, 2007, episodes were streamed through Adult Swim's online Friday Night Fix channel.
-It saw subsequent North American broadcasts on Funimation Channel starting March 21, 2011; and returned to Adult Swim through its Toonami programming block replacing Michiko & Hatchin beginning January 2, 2016.
+It saw subsequent North American broadcasts on Funimation Channel starting March 21, 2011; the series re-aired on Adult Swim through its Toonami programming block replacing Michiko & Hatchin starting on January 2, 2016.

 Samurai Champloo debuted in Canada on December 24, 2006, on the digital station Razer.
 In Australia, the first thirteen episodes were broadcast on SBS TV between March 23 and June 29, 2006.
 It debuted in mainland Asia through Animax on January 27, 2010.
 It was first broadcast in the United Kingdom on Viceland in partnership with Anime Limited beginning on August 22, 2017, in its early morning slot.
 It formed part of a new anime-focused block alongside other series including Cowboy Bebop and Tokyo Ghoul.
 The series was added to the online library of Crunchyroll in 2016.
 Following Sony's acquisition of Crunchyroll and merger with Funimation under the former's brand, the series was fully moved to the Crunchyroll streaming platform.